jvictorferreira3301/jvictorferreira3301/README.md

 ## `~$ whoami`

-I am a Telecommunications Engineering student at the Federal University of Pará (UFPA), currently in the fourth semester.
+I am a Telecommunications Engineering student at the Federal University of Pará (UFPA), currently in the fifth semester.
 I have experience with research projects centered on fifth-generation (5G) mobile networks, particularly in clock synchronization tasks utilizing IA models.
 I am interested in the areas of Machine Learning, Data Science, Cryptography and i like computer hardware as a hobby.

 ## `~$ tools && skills && stats`